-Pursuant to the Bylaws of the Company, the Board of Directors has fixed the number of authorized directors at five.
-All five directors are to be elected at the Annual Meeting, to hold office until the next annual meeting or until their successors are duly elected.
-The five nominees receiving the highest number of votes will be elected.
+Pursuant to our Bylaws, the Board of Directors has fixed the number of authorized directors at six.
+All six directors are to be elected at the Annual Meeting, to hold office until the next annual meeting or until their successors are duly elected.
+The six nominees receiving the highest number of votes will be elected.

 Unless authorization to do so is withheld, it is intended that the persons named in the enclosed proxy will vote for the election of the nominees proposed by the Board of Directors, all of whom are presently directors of the Company.
-In the event, not presently anticipated, that any of the nominees should become unavailable for election prior to the Annual Meeting, the proxy will be voted for a substitute nominee or nominees, if any, designated by the Board of Directors.
+If any of the nominees should become unavailable for election before the Annual Meeting, the proxy will be voted for a substitute nominee or nominees, if any, designated by the Board of Directors.

-The following table sets forth the names and certain information concerning the directors and executive officer of the Company.
-Each of the directors are also nominees for election to the Board of Directors.
+The following table includes the names and certain information about the directors and executive officer of the Company.
+Each of the directors is also a nominee for election to the Board of Directors.
 All of the nominees named below have consented to being named herein and to serve, if elected.

 Name Age Position

-John M. Thornton (2) 67 Chairman of the Board, President, Chief Financial Officer
+John M. Thornton 70 Chairman of the Board, President, Chief Executive Officer, and Chief Financial Officer

 Gerald I. Farmer, Ph.
-D 65 Director
+D (2) 68 Director

-James B. DeBello (1)(2) 41 Director
+James B. DeBello (1)(2) 44 Director

-Daniel E. Steimle (1) (2) 51 Director
+Daniel E. Steimle (1)(2) 54 Director

-Sally B. Thornton (1) 65 Director
+Sally B. Thornton (1) 68 Director

+John G. Rebelo, Jr. (2) 62 Director